Lesson One: Introduction to Digital and Physical Archives

 Who has heard of Helen Keller?
 Why is she famous?
 What did she do?

-- She used her fame to advocate on behalf of blind and deaf communities, fought for education/employment for the blind and the inclusion of disabled people in society.
+- She used her fame to advocate on behalf of blind and deaf communities, fought for education/employment for blind people and the inclusion of people with disabilities in society.

-Distribute student version search instructions [PDF file] and explain that you will be going through a few sample searches as a class.
+- Distribute student version of How to Search [download PDF] and How to Browse [download PDF] and explain that you will be going through a few sample searches as a class.
 Invite the class to follow along if feasible.

 - Click Browse by Series; point out the series titles and ask students to explain what each “series” contains.